European vehicle registration plate: Cross-border traffic

 The common EU format of having a blue section on the extreme left with EU circle of stars and the country code was introduced by Council Regulation (EC) No 2411/98 of 3 November 1998 and entered into force on 11 November 1998.
 According to Article 3 of the regulation shall member states that require vehicles registered in another member state to display a distinguishing registration sign also recognise distinguishing signs issued in accordance with the regulation (the common EU format).
 After the amendment of the Vienna Convention on Road Traffic in 2006, registration plates issued in the common EU format also satisfies the requirements of the named convention and hence is also valid in all countries party to the Vienna Convention on Road Traffic (if the issuing country is party to the convention).
+Many other territories outside the EU have also adopted such a format.

+Mopeds are exempt, and do not need to wear a distinguishing sign.
+If their country does not require a license plate, then the vehicle can cross borders without a license plate as well.
+Example: Swedish moped class II or the German insurance plate, which isn't an official license plate and only shows that insurance has been paid.

 After Brexit the European Commission confirmed that British cars with registration plates with the distinguishing sign incorporated do not need a separate sign when driving in EU countries party to the Vienna Convention on Road Traffic.
 If the registration plate does not include the distinguishing sign, or if the vehicle is driven in an EU country not party to the Vienna Convention, a separate sign has to be displayed at the rear of the vehicle.
 All EU countries except Cyprus, Ireland, Malta and Spain are party to the convention.

 Some European countries are not party to the Vienna Convention on Road Traffic.
-Cyprus, Iceland, Ireland, Malta and Spain are examples of non-signatory countries.
+Cyprus, Ireland, Malta and Spain are examples of non-signatory countries.
 Those who have not ratified the convention may be parties to the older 1949 Geneva Convention on Road Traffic, which is the case of the aforementioned countries.
 According to the Geneva convention, a distinguishing sign of the country of registration must be displayed on the rear of the vehicle.
 This sign must be placed separately from the registration plate and may not be incorporated into the vehicle registration plate.
 The letters shall be in black on a white background having the shape of an ellipse with the major axis horizontal.